lauraljh25/DesktopCat/README.md

 # DesktopCat
-Little cat that follows the mouse
+Small cat sprite made using WPF that will chase the mouse.